Walk on the Wild Side (Lou Reed song): Production, musicians, and musical elements

 The baritone saxophone solo played over the fadeout of the song is performed by Ronnie Ross, who had taught David Bowie to play the saxophone during Bowie's childhood.
+The acoustic guitar was performed by co-producer Mick Ronson, then Bowie's guitarist.
 The backing vocals are sung by Thunderthighs, a vocal group that included Dari Lalou, Karen Friedman, and Casey Synge.
 Drums were played by Ritchie Dharma using brushes rather than drumsticks.
-Bowie plays acoustic guitar on the track.

 Release and reception

 "Walk on the Wild Side" was included on Reed's second solo album, Transformer (1972).
 It was released as a double A-side single with "Perfect Day".
 The song received heavy radio play and became Reed's biggest hit and signature song.
 "Walk on the Wild Side" was a worldwide hit.
 The single peaked at No. 16 on the Billboard Hot 100 singles chart in early 1973.

-Record World called "Walk on the Wild Side" a "real leftfielder from the former Velvet Undergrounder" and said that "programmers will be cautious at first but then will have to go with it".
 In 1972, RCA provided radio stations with a version of the song in which the reference to oral sex was omitted and the line "colored girls" was changed to "and the girls".
 However, most radio stations continued to play the original, uncensored version.
+In 1973, Record World called "Walk on the Wild Side" a "real leftfielder from the former Velvet Undergrounder" and said that "programmers will be cautious at first but then will have to go with it".
 In the UK, the oral sex reference slipped past the censors.

 After the announcement of Reed's death in October 2013, both the song and the Transformer album re-charted via iTunes.

 Legacy

 "Walk on the Wild Side" became known as a counterculture anthem.
-In 2013, The New York Times described the song as a "ballad of misfits and oddballs" and as "a siren song luring generations of people ... to a New York so long forgotten as to seem imaginary".
+In 2013, The New York Times described the song as a "ballad of misfits and oddballs" and "a siren song luring generations of people ... to a New York so long forgotten as to seem imaginary".

 In 2010, Rolling Stone magazine ranked "Walk on the Wild Side" as the 223rd greatest song of all time.

 In 2015, the song was inducted into the Grammy Hall of Fame.